MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 ## File location

-You should include the application manifest as a resource in your application's `.exe` file or `.dll`.
+If possible, you should embed the application manifest as a resource in your application's `.exe` file or `.dll`.
+If you can't do that, then you can place the application manifest file in the same directory as the `.exe` or `.dll`.

 For more info, see [Installing side-by-side assemblies](installing-side-by-side-assemblies.md).